Problem:

 Let me know if this might be related or if you want a minimal reproducer.

-containerPath is pointing to the .xcodeproj relative to the root
+ensure the containerPath is pointing to the .xcodeproj relative to the root

 Now, we should definitely handle your scenario more gracefully, but this could help nail down the issue.